Configure Authentication

 <div>

-<p>Enter the 6-digit code from your authenticator app:</p>
+<p>Enter the 6-digit code shown in your authenticator app.</p>

 <input